SMART Fine-tuning Factor Augmented Neural Lasso: Simulation Studies

 \textbf{Results.} Figure~\ref{fig:sim-posterior} shows the test RMSE across candidate methods as the target sample size $n_{\mathrm{train}}^Q$ increases.
 The following points summarize the findings:

-\begin{itemize} \item \textbf{Efficacy of Fine-Tuning:} The fine-tuning FAN-Lasso consistently attains the lowest RMSE among all practical methods.
-The significant performance gain over source-only models (FAST-NN and Vanilla-NN) underscores the critical role of fine-tuning in adapting to distribution shifts. \item \textbf{Benefit of Factor-Augmentation:} By outperforming fine-tuning Vanilla-NN across all sample regimes, the fine-tuning FAN-Lasso demonstrates that the factor-augmented sparse throughput architecture is superior for high-dimensional transfer learning. \item \textbf{Convergence to Oracle:} As the target sample size $n^Q$ grows, the performance of the fine-tuning FAN-Lasso converges toward the Oracle-NN, empirically validating the result in Theorem~\ref{thm:fineTuning2}.
-Note that $n^P = 5000$ is fixed and hence the estimating error of $g^P(\cdot)$ is fixed, independent of $n^Q$.
-That is why not further improvement of the result for $n^Q \geq 2000$, say, a regime where the transfer learning is not needed. \end{itemize}
+\begin{itemize} \item \textbf{Efficacy of Fine-Tuning:} SMART-FAN-Lasso consistently attains the lowest RMSE among all practical methods.
+The significant performance gain over source or target-only models (FAST-NN and Vanilla-NN) underscores the critical role of SMART fine-tuning in adapting to distribution shifts. \item \textbf{Benefit of Factor-Augmentation:} By outperforming SMART-Vanilla-NN across all sample regimes, SMART-FAN-Lasso demonstrates that the factor-augmented sparse throughput architecture is superior for high-dimensional transfer learning. \item \textbf{Convergence to Oracle:} As the target sample size $n^Q$ grows, the performance of SMART-FAN-Lasso converges toward the Oracle-NN, empirically validating the result in Theorem~\ref{thm:fineTuning2}.
+Note that $n^P = 5000$ is fixed, so the estimation error of the source model is essentially fixed, independent of $n^Q$. \end{itemize}